Emergency Dentist FAQ

 Emergency dental work in your time of need!

-Emergency Dentist AppointmentsLovik Mirzaeian offers immediate appointments at his Clovis office for emergency dental work such as root canals, extractions, re-cement crowns, trauma and to relieve pain.
+Emergency Dentist AppointmentsLovik Mirzaeian offers immediate appointments at his Clovis office for emergency dental care such as root canals, extractions, re-cement crowns, chipped tooth, trauma and to relieve pain.
 In these, and other emergencies we offer treatment in your time of need, including Saturdays and evenings.

 If you are experiencing a dental emergency, call us for an appointment at (559) 299-2168.
 If your emergency is life-threatening, call 911 or go straight to an emergency room.